Avocado Brownies that are SUPER easy and delicious!

 - Line a small baking dish (I used a 5×7 Pyrex or a loaf pan) with parchment paper.

 - In the bowl of your blender or food processor combine all of the ingredients.

-- Use a spatula to transfer the batter into the baking dish and smooth it out evenly.
+- Use a spatula to transfer the batter to the baking dish and smooth it out evenly.

 - Top with fun things if you wish.
-I'm partial to cacao nibs.
+I’m partial to chocolate chips!

 - Remove from the oven and let it cool for 15 minutes before handling.